by Kevin Barrett, www.TruthJihad.com

 About the Author: Dr. Kevin Barrett, a Ph.D.
 Arabist-Islamologist, is one of America’s best-known critics of the War on Terror.
 Dr. Barrett has appeared many times on Fox, CNN, PBS and other broadcast outlets, and has inspired feature stories and op-eds in the New York Times, the Christian Science Monitor, the Chicago Tribune, and other leading publications.
 Dr. Barrett has taught at colleges and universities in San Francisco, Paris, and Wisconsin, where he ran for Congress in 2008.
 He currently works as a nonprofit organizer, author, and talk radio host.
 His website is www.truthjihad.com.

-Posted by Veterans Today on July 21, 2011, With 0 Reads, Filed under Book Reviews, Life.
+Posted by GPD on July 21, 2011, With 0 Reads, Filed under Book Reviews, Life.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.